oneapi-src/level-zero-spec/scripts/core/INTRO.md

 ## --validate=off
 The loader is dynamically linked with the application using the "${x}_loader.dll" (windows) or "${x}_loader.so" (linux).
 ## --validate=on
-The loader is vendor agnostic, but must be aware of the names of vendor-specific common driver names.
+The loader is vendor agnostic, but must be aware of the names of vendor-specific device driver names.
 (Note: these are currently hard-coded but a registration method will be adopted when multiple vendors are supported.)

+The loader dynamically loads each vendor's device driver(s) present in the system and queries each per-process function pointer table(s).
+If only one device driver needs to be loaded, then the loader layer may be entirely bypassed.

 The following diagram illustrates the expected loading sequence:
 ![Loader](../images/intro_loader.png?raw=true)